massifrg/pandoc-include-doc/README.md

 You can also include the sub-documents' metadata.
 There are two ways:

-- adding also the class `include-meta` to the `Div` elements used to include sub-documents
+- adding the class `include-meta` to the `Div` elements used to include sub-documents

 - adding `include-sub-meta: true` to the main document's metadata

-The first method lets you import metadata selectively, for each sub-document.
+The first method lets you import metadata selectively for each sub-document.

 The second one makes the filter store every sub-document's metadata in the resulting doc.